Zuehlke/ravendb-workshop/README.md

 # ravendb-workshop
-RavenDB Workshop for Zühlke Days 2015 which takes place on 25
+RavenDB Workshop for Zühlke Days 2015 (NoSQL Kickoff: Modelling and querying football data with RavenDB) which takes place on 24.9.2015 13:35 - 16:20.

+## Description of the Workshop
+In this tutorial, attendees will learn the most important concepts of document databases by getting a deep introduction into RavenDB, a document store particularly popular with .NET.
+They will learn how to translate a complex domain model into a reasonable document representation, how to build indexes for these documents and how to query them efficiently, and how to write unit tests to keep things maintainable.
+Attendees should join if they are interested in learning how to solve non-trivial persistency challenges in a non-relational way.

 ## How to start the solution
 * Open the solution